Patrick McCann

-Patrick McCann is an American soccer player.
+Patrick McCann (born October 6, 1990) is an American soccer player who plays as a midfielder.

 Career

 McCann played four years of college soccer at College of the Holy Cross between 2009 and 2012.
-While at college, McCann also appeared for USL PDL side Brooklyn Knights in 2012.
+While at college, McCann also appeared for USL PDL side Brooklyn Knights in 2012 and trained with Irish clubs Dundalk, Shamrock Rovers and Sligo Rovers.

 In 2013, McCann joined Irish side Finn Harps.
 Following this spell, McCann had a brief stint in Spain with Brenes Balompié, before trialling with United Soccer League side New York Red Bulls II.
 He returned to Ireland with Sligo Rovers in 2016.

 MCann signed with USL side Richmond Kickers on February 14, 2017.

+Personal life

+McCann's grandmother and grandfather are from the Irish counties Donegal and Tyrone, respectively.